Current Adirondack Trail Conditions: What Hikers Can Expect This Season

 Pack the Proper Gear

 Half of the battle when hiking is having everything you need.
-The DEC recommends 10 essential items:
+The DEC recommends the following in winter:

 Note that trails have limited cell service, so downloading Google Maps or "AllTrails" maps is useful to do before leaving home.